 JOURNEY THROUGH TIME 8 - ANCIENT TIMES (Creation - 333 BC) - Sue Rothberg - In this 32-week first JTT course, students journey with the Hebrews of the Bible's Old Testament as these chosen people receive God's guidance, move throughout the Holy Land, and encounter the powerful Sumerian, Egyptian, Canaanite, Hittite, Assyrian, Babylonian, and Persian civilizations.
 By completing several interesting projects and simulating the growth and interrelationships of early empires, students discover the challenges and complexities of the ancient world.
 Other topics discussed include theories of the earth's beginnings, ancient civilizations beyond the fertile crescent region, archaeological methods, and ancient history ties to today's world.
-Students read and analyze primary source documents, ancient myths, poetry, and historical fiction - novels - set in various ancient civilizations.
-Associated writing assignments focus on MLA academic paragraphs and multi-paragraph essays.
+Students read and analyze primary source documents, ancient myths, poetry, and historical fiction novels - set in various ancient civilizations.
+Associated writing assignments focus on MLA academic paragraphs and multiparagraph essays.
 Throughout the year students learn and practice foundational reading, writing, geography, and study skills needed for advanced coursework.
 Textbooks: BJU World History Textbook, 5th ed., Bible, JTT Book of Readings 8, Vocabulary from Classical Roots A, and The Writing Handbook.
-Novels include The Golden Bull, The Golden Goblet, Hittite Warrior, Year of the Tiger, and summer reading of Screwtape Letters.
-This class counts as Honors English 8, Honors History 8, Middle School Geography, and Bible (Old Testament).
+Novels include The Golden Bull, Hittite Warrior, Year of the Tiger, and summer reading of Screwtape Letters Time: Mondays and Wednesdays; 9-10:30 am Dates: 8/14-12/11/23 and 1/8-5/1/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Screwtape Letters - see digital locker after registration for more information.